Dredwell/my-portfolio/README.md

 ## Getting Started

-Open index.html in your browser
+Clone the repository from https://github.com/Dredwell/My-Portfolio/ and then open index.html in your browser.

 ## Authors